aleyipsoftwire/DevOps-Course-Starter/README.md

 When the image is updated and pushed to DockerHub, run `curl -x POST '<webhook>'`.
 The webhook URL can be found under Deployment Center on the app service's page in the Azure portal

+## Security

+### Encryption in transit

+We are enforcing HTTPS with Azure App service.

+### Encryption at rest

+Azure Cosmos DB is encrypted at rest and in transport.
+See https://learn.microsoft.com/en-us/azure/cosmos-db/database-encryption-at-rest for more details.